 Revenues from tuition and fees are reported in the fiscal year in which educational programs are predominantly conducted.
-Fall-quarter tuition and fees, billed in the prior fiscal year, are reported as deferred revenue.
+Fiscal year 2004 fall-quarter tuition and fees, billed in fiscal year 2003, are reported as deferred revenue in fiscal year 2003.
+Similarly, fiscal year 2003 fall-quarter tuition and fees, billed in fiscal year 2002, are reported as deferred revenue in fiscal year 2002.